Help us choose the final syntax for Masonry in CSS

 Also, if the CSSWG determines this is useful enough to do, why not make it work for all of Grid, not just masonry-style layouts?
 We found workable definitions for the rest of Grid syntax that the Chrome team originally believed to be unworkable in Masonry, so let’s try to find a workable definition for repeat(auto-fill, auto) in Grid as well rather than creating divergence.
 Doing so is better for developers — more functionality, more consistency, and a unified feature set that’s easier to learn.

-We want CSS layout to be a unified, consistent system.
+We want CSS layout to be a unified and consistent system.
 Adding support for auto inside repeat track definitions is a good example of why the masonry-style layout functionality should be part of CSS Grid, so that new ideas are integrated into all of layout, not just one part.

 Summary